mbilab/Rain-forcast/README.md

 Rain-forcast is a messenger  chatbot tells you when to rain.

 ## Setup
-* `cp config.json.example config.json` and write dwon your configuration.
+* `cp config.json.example config.json` and write dwon your configuration
 * `mkdir pub`,`mkdir image`and  build folders
 * put your key & crt of ssl into ssl file

 ## Build
-* Create a facebook fan page
+* create a facebook fan page
 ```
 Go to facebook for developer: https://developers.facebook.com/
 ```
-* Add a new messenger app.
+* add a new messenger app
-* Create pageToken at Token Generation.
+* create pageToken at Token Generation
-* et webhookToken at Webhooks.
+* set webhookToken at Webhooks
-* Select a page to subscribe your webhook to the page event.
+* select a page to subscribe your webhook to the page event

 ## Run
 * `node server.js`